NeerBasant/private/README.md

 8. ***Adverse Possession:*** It refers to holding of the land/immovable property of any other party on his own behalf.
 When Adverse Possession continues without any hindrance or obstruction for a certain period of time, the person holding the property can claim for it thereby subsequently extinguishing the true owners’ rights.

-# Social Problems in Contemporary India Presentation
+# SOCIAL PROBLEMS IN CONTEMPORARY INDIA
 <hr>
 ## Understanding Poverty: Causes, Forms, and Remedies